sameera-velicheti/llm-inference-web/testing/puppeteer/puppeteer-guide.md

 The instructions for terminal 1-3 are all on how to get the server running.
-Instructions for terminal 4 are for the puppeteer testing.
+Instructions for terminal 4 are for the Jasmine and Puppeteer testing.
 To properly test:

 Open Terminal 1: